yagcioe/minetest-survey/minetest/worlds/mineclone-survey/news/tut1.md

-# Use [W A S D] to move to the corresponding direction and navigate through the fence obstacles
+# Use [W A S D] to move to the corresponding direction and follow the red line